If you manage an ecommerce business, you know that one of the biggest challenges is accurately reporting on your performance.

 - In what order do my highest paying customers buy things from me?

-- What products do my highest-paying or highest-LTV customers tend to buy?
+- which products do my highest-paying or highest-LTV customers tend to buy?

 - What products do my lowest-paying or lowest-LTV customers tend to buy?

-- What products are commonly used to upsell customers?
+- Who are the products that are commonly used to upsell customers?

 - What products are commonly used to turn first-purchase customers into repeat customers?

-- What products can I use to attract more customers like my highest-value customers?
+- Which products can I use to attract more customers like my highest-value customers?